awsdocs/aws-doc-sdk-examples/dotnetv3/Comprehend/README.md

 ## Overview

-The examples in this section how to use the AWS SDK for .NET with Amazon Comprehend to inspect documents and discover information about them.
+The examples in this section how to use the AWS SDK for .NET use Amazon Comprehend to inspect documents and discover information about them.

 ## ⚠️ Important